ameter/CarND-TrafficSigns-P2/README.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are six German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]
+![alt text][image7] ![alt text][image8] ![alt text][image9]

-The first image might be difficult to classify because ...
+All of these images seemed like they should be relatively easy to classify because they were cropped to only include the sign and they were relatively clear and squarly oriented.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).